FanDuel Missouri promo code pre-registration: Get up to $400 in bonus bets by signing up, placing $5 bet

 FanDuel Missouri offers $100 in bonus bets during Missouri betting pre-registration, plus an additional $300 in bonus bets if your initial $5 wager wins

-Not even a holiday weekend can overshadow the fact that Missouri sports betting is just around the corner.
-It launches on December 1, and the latest FanDuel promo code is commemorating the launch by offering up to $400 in bonus bets.
-Whether the Chiefs or Blues, whether basketball or soccer, you get $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
-To activate this special, you must sign up before December 1.
+We're just mere hours from Missouri sports betting going live on Monday, Dec.
+1. That also means the latest FanDuel promo code is just mere hours from expiring.
+Up to $400 in bonus bets are offered via the FanDuel promotion as you get $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
+This pre-launch special is only available through the end of Sunday.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.